 All groups should have a member on every project who has undergone some first aid training.
-For low risk work, a one day Emergency First Aid course may be suitable; more hazardous projects, such as those on which a chainsaw is being used, must have one or more qualified first aiders available on site.
+For low-risk work, a one-day Emergency First Aid course may be suitable; more hazardous projects, such as those on which a chainsaw is being used, must have one or more qualified first aiders available on site.
 A qualified first aider is someone who has passed the four-day training course ‘First Aid at Work’.

-It is important to be aware of the possible health hazards involved with undertaking practical conservation work.
+It is important to be aware of the possible health hazards involved in undertaking practical conservation work.
 This list is not meant to put anyone off conservation work but to increase awareness and avoid problems.
 If any of these instances do occur, seek medical attention immediately.

 Volunteers should ensure their tetanus immunity is up to date, a GP can advise on this.
 Check that anyone getting even a small cut on site has an up to date immunisation and if not, suggest they obtain immunisation straight away.

 Snakes, bees, wasps, mosquitoes and other insects can give nasty bites/stings.
 On projects where this could be a problem, ask volunteers to let the leader know if they have an allergy to any stings, etc. While these rarely present major hazards it is important to be aware of the risk of anaphylactic shock.
 This is a major allergic reaction of the whole body and can be recognised by widespread red blotchy skin, swelling of the face and neck, impaired breathing and a rapid pulse.
 It is caused by rapid dilation of the body’s blood vessels and constriction of airways and is potentially fatal.
 If such symptoms occur, get medical attention immediately.
 If working in an area where adders live, warn people not to go too near the snakes.
 Do not try touching them!